russell-archer/StoreHelper/README.md

 This SwiftUI app will demonstrate how to use Apple's new `StoreKit2` framework to provide in-app purchases to your users.

-The basic premise of the demo is that we're creating an app for an on-line florist that sells a range of flowers, chocolates and other related services like home visits to water and care for house plants.
+The basic premise for the demo is that we're creating an app for an on-line florist that sells a range of flowers, chocolates and other related services like home visits to water and care for house plants.

 Specifically, in building the app we'll cover: